codedread/bitjs/docs/bitjs.archive.md

 providing unzip, unrar and untar capabilities via JavaScript in the browser or various JavaScript runtimes (node, deno, bun).

 A prototype version of a compressor that creates Zip files is also present.

 The decompression / compression happens inside a Web Worker, if the runtime supports it (browsers, deno).
+The library uses native decompression, if supported by the browser (via [DecompressionStream](https://developer.mozilla.org/en-US/docs/Web/API/DecompressionStream/DecompressionStream)), and falls back to JavaScript implementations otherwise.

 The API is event-based, you will want to subscribe to some of these events:
   * 'progress': Periodic updates on the progress (bytes processed).